 - One Heavy Urban Search and Rescue (HUSAR) team in Toronto to respond anywhere in Ontario.

 Fire coordinators for counties/regions/districts may request access to provincial support from the teams by contacting the Provincial Emergency Operations Centre on a 24-hour basis.

-- The OFM’s own services and resources in support of CBRNE/Hazmat/HUSAR responses that exceed local capabilities, and as the provincial liaison during deployment of the MOU partner teams:
+- The OFMEM’s own services and resources in support of CBRNE/Hazmat/HUSAR responses that exceed local capabilities, and as the provincial liaison during deployment of the MOU partner teams

 - Advice and assistance to local responders by hazardous materials specialists

-- Support to OFM’s own Fire Investigations Services (FIS) for complex fires involving hazardous materials and, increasingly, clandestine drug labs
+- Support to OFMEM’s own Fire Investigations Services (FIS) for complex fires including hazardous materials and, increasingly, clandestine drug labs

-- Resources including decontamination set up coupled with tent, portable radios, self contained breathing apparatus (SCBA), monitoring devices, plugging kits, generators, and lighting, an SCBA refill station coupled with air compressor (OFC and Thunder Bay), command post coupled with satellite feed capability and on board computers and database systems at OFC.
+- Resources including decontamination set up coupled with tent, portable radios, self-contained breathing apparatus (SCBA), monitoring devices, plugging kits, generators, and lighting, an SCBA refill station coupled with air compressor (Midhurst and Thunder Bay)

 For more information about this program visit: